Glossary

 F is for the Floating Moon Block Floating things leave room for emerging story. some old rough pattern I had prepared for a workshop with kids.

 F is for Flow To move as in a stream.
 Flow is important to a composition.
 It seems to add life.
+And then, flow is simply no resistance to existence ( Deepak Chopra)

 F is for Fold and Stitch A patchwork method that requires no pattern or measuring.
 Can be done with just scraps but is gloriously fun while playing with pattern.
 7/16/23 Because there is so much peace in this simple logic, I want to call it peace-ing.